 Cameras like this ask so little of you.
 Loading film might be the hardest thing about it, and it involves all of putting the cartridge in, stretching the film leader across the back to the red line, and shutting the door.
 You then turn the camera on, turn the mode dial to P (program), and frame your shot.
 It isn’t immediately obvious that you should press the shutter button down only halfway and wait for the autofocus beep, and then press it the rest of the way to get the picture.
 But you’ll pick that up soon enough.
 The camera even winds the film for you.

 That’s what the scroll wheel (in front of the LED panel) is for, by the way: adjusting the camera’s chosen exposure settings.
 The camera shows you its chosen aperture and shutter-speed settings on an LCD panel inside the viewfinder.
 A whole range of aperture/shutter-speed combinations will deliver equivalent exposure, but with differing depths of field.
 Turn the scroll wheel until you get the combo you want.
-You can also adjust exposure up and down, although it’s a little awkward: press the left button on the camera back and turn the scroll wheel.
+You can also adjust exposure up and down: press the left button on the camera back and turn the scroll wheel.
 The LCD panel shows you how many stops you’ve adjusted exposure, up to two stops in either direction.
 Your exposure setting holds until you put it back.

-The camera’s specs are pretty reasonable: ISO from 25 to 5,000 on DX-coded films, but you can set it manually as low as 6 and as high as 6,400.
+The camera’s specs are pretty reasonable.
+It sets ISO from 25 to 5,000 on DX-coded films, but you can set it manually from 6 to 6,400.
 The shutter operates from 1/1,000 to 30 seconds.
 The internal light meter has three modes: evaluative, partial, and center-weighted average.
 It seems to default to evaulative.
 There’s a self-timer and a hot shoe.
 One (surprisingly expensive) 2CR5 battery runs it all, and the camera is inert without it.

 Although I’m happiest using one of my 1970s all-manual SLRs, sometimes I’m in the mood for easy breezy shooting.
 I saved this camera for just such a day, and I had a great time using it.
 I loaded good old Fujicolor 200 and got busy.
-Upon loading film, by the way, the Rebel winds the entire roll onto the takeup spool and pulls each frame back into the film canister as you shoot.
+Upon loading film, the Rebel winds the roll onto the takeup spool and pulls each frame back into the canister as you shoot.
 The LCD panel shows you the number of shots remaining.

 I shot a lot of my usual stuff around home and around town, plus scenes from a fall festival and car show up in Zionsville.
-I found myself frequently using that scroll wheel to adjust exposure for the depth of field I wanted.
+The scroll wheel for adjusting exposure to control depth of field was super useful.
 I really liked that feature.
-When I finished the roll, I was still enjoying the Rebel, so I loaded one of my precious rolls of discontinued Kodak Plus-X and kept going.
+When I finished the roll, I was still enjoying the Rebel.
+So I loaded one of my precious rolls of discontinued Kodak Plus-X and kept going.

 I’d love to show you the photos.
 But I can’t.